Charismatic Gifts

 Similarly, the desire for social transformation through the Spirit’s work is present in Asian Christian communities who view charismatic gifts as a source of hope, unity, and inspiration for indigenous churches; particularly, in finding local expressions of ecclesial community free of Western organizational influences (Inouye 2018: 86–118).
 These gifts provide opportunities for empowerment and participation in leadership for a wider range of members in local churches, including women (Inouye 2018: 119–156; Hong 2003: 206).
 Charismatic gifts also serve an important part of leadership development and empowerment in local churches and cell groups (Myung 2003: 128–129).

 This passion for empowering leaders is also emphasized by African neocharismatic groups who identity the Spirit’s gifting of every believer as vital for healthy Christian ministry and charismatic gifts as foundational to the ecclesiology of independent churches (Asamoah-Gyadu 2004: 97).
-This is seen in the inclusion of gifted youth in the ministry of the church and youth gospel music groups in renewal movements (Asamoah-Gyadu 2004: 107).
+This is seen in the inclusion of gifted youth in the ministry of the church and youth gospel music groups in renewal movements (Asamoah-Gyadu 2004: 107; see Music in the Western Theological Tradition).
 The empowerment with charismatic gifts and important role of ordinary people in independent churches and movements is essential to their growth and flourishing (Asamoah-Gyadu 2004: 238–239).
 Conversely, a major challenge to healthy Christian ministry in these contexts is the exploitation of charismatic language by authoritarian leaders claiming to possess unique gifts (central to their own wealth and influence), which are disconnected from the needs of the church and local community (Wariboko 2014: 234, 293).

 8 Theology of charismatic gifts: contemporary trends